Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Policy Confounding

-Although the result above seems intuitive, its truth may appear incidental.
-While it is clear that $\Phi^\pi$ will never require more variables than the corresponding minimal history representation $\Phi^*$, whether or not $\Phi^\pi$ will require fewer, seems just an arbitrary consequence of the policy being followed.
-Moreover, since the variables in $\bar{\Theta}_t^*$ are all strictly relevant for predicting transitions and rewards, one may think that a policy $\pi$ inducing representations such that $\bar{\Theta}^\pi_t \subset \bar{\Theta}^*_t$ can never be optimal.
-However, as shown by the following example, it turns out that the histories visited by a particular policy, especially if it is the optimal policy, tend to contain a lot of redundant information.
-This is particularly true in environments where future observations are heavily influenced by past actions and observations.
-In such cases, the current observation often reveals a lot about the agent's trajectory.
+Judging from the previous example, it might be tempting to assume that having $\bar{F}^\pi \subset \bar{F}^*$ is merely an incidental outcome of following a policy $\pi$ that visits a subset of states, where some variables coincidentally happen to be unnecessary.
+Moreover, considering that $\bar{F}^*$ is constructed to capture the essential variables necessary for the task, one may further conclude that a policy $\pi$ inducing representations such that $\bar{F}^\pi \subset \bar{F}^*$ can never be optimal.
+However, as demonstrated by the following example, it turns out that the states visited by a particular policy, especially if it is the optimal policy, tend to contain a lot of redundant information.
+This is particularly true in environments where future states are heavily influenced by past actions.